Roger L. Simon: Political views

 In May 2015, Simon began writing the Diary of a Mad Voter blog for PJ Media to cover the presidential election of 2016, interviewing major candidates in print and video.

 Simon's recent book -I Know Best: How Moral Narcissism Is Destroying Our Republic, If It hasn't Already – was published by Encounter Books in June 2016.

 Education and personal life

 Born to a Jewish family in New York City on November 22, 1943, Simon is a graduate of Dartmouth College and the Yale School of Drama.
 He has been married three times.
-He is currently married to Sheryl Longin, who wrote the screenplay for Dick, a film spoof of events in the Watergate political scandal.
+He is married to Sheryl Longin, who wrote the screenplay for Dick, a film spoof of events in the Watergate political scandal.
 In 1997 Simon directed the feature film Prague Duet based on a script he wrote with Longin.
-They currently live in Nashville, Tennessee with their daughter.
+They have lived in Nashville, Tennessee with their daughter.